PREVIOUS FILMS BY ROBBIE LEPPZER

 U.S. volunteers travel to a war zone in Nicaragua during the height of the U.S.-backed Contra war in the mid-1980’s to harvest cotton in a unique citizen-to-citizen peace effort.
 World premiere, Telluride Film Festival.
 Best Nonfiction Film, San Antonio Cine Festival.
 Nationally broadcast on Free Speech TV.
 29 minutes.

 “A striking evocation of Nicaragua’s struggle and a moving expression of America’s best response.”

 —Andrew Kopkind, THE NATION

-A chronicle of a seminal event of 1970s’ environmental activism when 1,414 people were arrested in a civil disobedience protest at a nuclear power plant under construction in Seabrook, New Hampshire and jailed en masse in National Guard armories for two weeks.
-Broadcast on Free Speech TV and WGBY-TV, PBS, Springfield, MA.
-(1978) 80 minutes.
+A chronicle of a seminal event of 1970’s environmental activism when 1,414 people were arrested in a civil disobedience protest at a nuclear power plant under construction in Seabrook, New Hampshire and jailed en masse in National Guard armories for two weeks.
+Nationally broadcast on Free Speech TV and WGBY-TV, PBS, Springfield, MA.
+80 minutes.